Know, the true nature of your Beloved.

 Word and movement is always –

-Khwaja Abdul Khaliq was born in the town of Gijdivon, located about forty kilometres from Bukhara in Uzbekistan.
+Khwaja Abdul Khaliq was born in the town of Gijduvon, located about forty kilometres from Bukhara in Uzbekistan.
 His father was Shaykh Abdul Jamil, one of the most famous scholars in Byzantine times, being an expert in both external and internal Islamic knowledge.
 He is reputed to have been on intimate terms with Khidr (peace be upon him), who told him that he would father a boy and that he should give him the name, Abdul Khaliq.
-After living in the Anatolian region of Malatya, Abdul Jamil migrated to Gijdivon, where he married Abdul Khaliq’s mother, a princess – the daughter of the King of Seljuk Anatolia.
+After living in the Anatolian region of Malatya, Abdul Jamil migrated to Gijduvon, where he married Abdul Khaliq’s mother, a princess – the daughter of the King of Seljuk Anatolia.